PSL(2,C), the exponential and some new free groups: Abstract

 \section{Abstract}

 {We prove a normal form result for the groupoid of germs generated by $\PSL$ and the exponential map.
-As consequences, we generalize a result of Cohen about the group of translations and powers, and prove that the subgroup of $\Homeo(\cR,+\infty)$ generated by the positive affine maps and the exponential map is isomorphic to a HNN-extension.}
+We discuss three consequences of this result: (1) a generalization of a result of Cohen about the group of translations and powers, which gives a positive answer to a problem posed by Higman; (2) a proof that the subgroup of $\Homeo(\cR,+\infty)$ generated by the positive affine maps and the exponential map is isomorphic to a HNN-extension; (3) a {\em finitary }version of the immiscibility conjecture of Ecalle-Martinet-Moussu-Ramis}